 10. Do I need to pay?

 The only cost associated with the authorisation process for GMOs is the contribution requested by the European Union Reference Laboratory according to Article 32 of Regulation EC 1829/2003.
 Currently, EFSA does not charge a fee for its scientific evaluations.
-However, this practice is under review by the EU decision-makers.

 11. Does EFSA authorise GMOs?